Honda recalls Accord, Insight vehicles for software problem

 TOKYO (AP) — Honda is recalling about 232,000 2018 Accord vehicles and 2019 Insight hybrid cars in the U.S. for malfunctioning software for the rear camera display.

-Honda Motor Co. spokeswoman Tomoko Takemori said Friday that there have been no reports of accidents or injuries related to the problem.
+There have been no reports of accidents or injuries related to the problem, Honda Motor Co. spokeswoman Tomoko Takemori said Friday.

 The Tokyo-based automaker said that apart from the U.S. recall, Honda is recalling 14,000 vehicles in Canada, more than 6,000 vehicles in Germany and nearly 3,000 in South Korea for the same problem.

-Honda said the software will be updated free of charge.
+The software will be updated free of charge, the company said.

 Most Read Business Stories